carlettibruno/bestway/README.md

 # bestway

-Created to training algorithm and have some fun.
+Created for training algorithm and have some fun.

 The main idea find the best way given a start and end point.